The Other Side of the Mountain: Plot

 When it is time for Jill to return home to Bishop, Dick flies her in his airplane and strafes the marching band greeting her at the airport.
-Dick stays for a while with her family, and though Jill's father, Bill Kinmont, thinks he is too callous with her, her mother, June Kinmont, appreciates the way Dick encourages Jill to accept her condition.
-Dick declares his love and wants to marry her as soon as he can afford to build her a house, but Jill says she doubts she can make love because she has no feelings below her chest.
+Dick stays for a while with her family and though Jill's father Bill Kinmont thinks he is too callous with her, her mother June Kinmont appreciates the way Dick encourages Jill to accept her condition.
+Dick declares his love and wants to marry her as soon as he can afford to build her a house but Jill says she doubts she can make love because she has no feelings below her chest.

-One day, as they park near Bishop's Paiute/Shoshone reservation, a bell rings nearby, and Jill tells Dick it is the local Indian school.
+One day, as Jill and Dick park near Bishop's Paiute/Shoshone reservation, a bell rings nearby and Jill tells Dick it is the local Indian school.
 As they drive through the impoverished reservation, Jill wonders why people stay there.
 She says there are never enough teachers for the kids because the reservation pays very little.
-Later, Dick returns home, but promises to soon rejoin her.
+Later, Dick returns home but promises to soon rejoin her.
 Jill is sent to another rehabilitation center, where she rejoins A. J. and makes several new friends, including Cookie and Lee Zadroga.
-They deride any sign of false hope or sympathy from outsiders, and laugh when Jill says she wants to study for a teaching certificate.
+They deride any sign of false hope or sympathy from outsiders and laugh when Jill says she wants to study for a teaching certificate.

-She takes classes at a university, and in her spare time she teaches the younger kids at her rehabilitation facility.
-One day, after a boy wishes she were his real teacher, Jill tells her dean that she wants to earn a teaching certificate.
-He patronizes her, and when she insists on being a teacher, he states that “paraplegics are unacceptable” at schools, so there is no point in her getting a certificate.
+Jill takes classes at a university and in her spare time she teaches the younger kids at her rehabilitation facility.
+One day, after Matt, one of the kids, wishes she were his real teacher, Jill tells her dean that she wants to earn a teaching certificate.
+He patronizes her and when she insists on being a teacher, he states that “paraplegics are unacceptable” at schools, so there is no point in her getting a certificate.
 Jill defies him by applying at the reservation and getting a job.
-She calls Dick, tells him she accepts his offer of marriage, and asks him to return to Bishop for her birthday.
-Dick agrees, but never shows up, despite having left the airport two days earlier.
+She calls Dick, tells him she accepts his offer of marriage and asks him to return to Bishop for her birthday.
+Dick agrees but never shows up, despite having left the airport two days earlier.
 A telephone call from Dick's father delivers the tragic news that Dick was killed in a plane crash.
 Jill is shocked, then cries.

-Returning to the present, an Indian student asks if she will ever get married.
+Returning to the present, Rory, an Indian student, asks if she will ever get married.
 She says she is lucky, remembering Dick's words that anybody whose absence makes someone sad is lucky.
 Jill wheels toward the school with her students walking alongside her.